 Among Asturian legends, myths and superstitions we are told about "Espumeru", a restless child who rides on the edge of the waves, rolling in the foam.
 It has always been practiced in the Asturian coasts body-surfing or free-body surfing.
 That is to say, to take advantage of the breaking of the wave and with its impulse to arrive at the shore with body and outstretched arms; swiftly braking on the crest of the wave at the moment it begins to break.

 Will 1962 when two Asturians: Amador Rodríguez and Felix Cueto, begin the practice of surfing proper on the beach of Salinas, becoming the main drivers of this sport in the Principality.
 The Peñarrubia clubs and a surfing section were created in the Covadonga Culture Group, both in Gijón.
 In the 1967 year two Australian surfers, Peter and Robert Gulley, train in Tapia de Casariego and create a hobby in the athletes of that area.
 In 1969, the Bajamar Club is created in this locality.
 In 1971 a scoring competition for the Spanish Championship is held in Tapia de Casariego.
 In the 1972 year, there are again scoring events for this national event, one in Gijón and another in Tapia de Casariego.

-Nowadays, the concentration of surfers in the "10 Ladder" of San Lorenzo beach is common.
-Y In recent years, world, European, national and regional championships have been held in Asturias.
+Nowadays, the concentration of surfers in the «Staircase 10» of the beach of San Lorenzo is already habitual.
+AND In recent years, world, European, national and regional championships have been held in Asturias.
 It also caters to all the specialties, the most contemporary: shortboard, or short board surfing, and the original longboard, with long boards that are again more fashionable than ever.